 When it comes to SMBs, their business models create an environment for customer churn, especially before reaching their PMF.
 Additionally, businesses that purchase software from SMBs tend to do so in a lower price range, which leads to a lower switching cost based on the subscription model, for example:

-- Access to shorter contracts or monthly billing lowering the friction to churn
+- Access to shorter contracts or monthly billing lowers the friction to churn

-- Volatility in cash flow leading to frequent cancellations
+- Volatility in cash flow leads to frequent cancellations

-- Easily able to switch between products due to low annual contract value (ACV)
+- Ease of switching between products due to low annual contract value (ACV)